bright/new-www/content/blog/sharing-websocket-connections-between-browser-tabs-and-windows.md

 Happy coding!

 <div class='block-button'><h2>Senior frontend developers wanted</h2><div>Looking for talented individuals to help us paint a bright future.
 Join a top software development company based in Poland.
-Build and enhance an innovative security platform for one of our clients from Israel.</div><a href="/jobs/senior-frontend-developer/"><button>apply now</button></a></div>
+Build and enhance an innovative security platform for one of our clients from Israel.</div><a href="/jobs/senior-frontend-developer/"><button>check the job offer and apply</button></a></div>